 - Evaluation design and workplan (to be shared with UNDP Turkey before start of the evaluation)

 - Desk review of existing documents

 - Briefing with UNDP Turkey

 - Field visits

-- Interviews with partners
+- Interviews with partners/stakeholders

 - Drafting of the evaluation report

 - Debriefing with UNDP Turkey

 - Finalization of the evaluation report (incorporating comments received on first draft)

-Though the evaluation methodology to be used will be finalized in consultation with the UNDP Turkey Country office, the following elements should be taken into account for the gathering and analysis of data:
+Though the evaluation methodology to be used will be finalized in consultation with the UNDP Turkey Country office, the following elements should be taken into account for gathering and analysis of data:

-- Pre-assessment of data availability - Desk review of relevant documents including Country Programme Document (CPD), UNDP Turkey Strategy Documents, reports of relevant flagship projects, etc. - Discussions with the Senior Management and programme staff of UNDP Turkey - Presentation of an inception report and discussion of the content with UNDP management and partners - Interviews: with key partners and stakeholders both at central and field levels. - Focus group discussions: within UNDP and external parties both at central and field levels.
-Gaining consensus on key issues. - Participation and providing guidance to Inclusive and Democratic Governance Portfolio Outcome Evaluation Meetings - Field visits to select key projects, if necessary - Regular consultation meetings with the UNDP staff, project staff and senior management as appropriate - Ensure that the evaluation will be as quantitative as possible. - It is expected that the evaluation expert will work closely with the Portfolio Manager of UNDP Turkey Inclusive and Democratic Governance Portfolio.
+- Pre-assessment of data availability - Desk review of relevant documents including Country Programme Document (CPD), Country Development Strategy (UNDCS) document, Result Oriented Annual Reports (ROAR) for the CO, Evaluation Reports of the projects under the portfolio, UNDP Turkey Strategy Documents, reports of relevant flagship projects, etc. - Discussions with the Senior Management and programme staff of UNDP Turkey - Presentation of an inception report and discussion of the content with UNDP management and partners - Interviews: with key partners and stakeholders both at central and field levels. - Focus group discussions: within UNDP and external parties both at central and field levels.
+Gaining consensus on key issues. - Participation and providing guidance to an Inclusive and Sustainable Growth Portfolio Outcome Evaluation